 I leapt from the couch and hugged him while tamping down the urge to cheer, cry, and hyperventilate all at once.
 Breathe, Asha, breathe.
 Make room.
 This is his moment.

 I looked up into his stunned eyes (he’s a foot taller than me).
 “Let’s release all this energy into the sky, yeah?”
 Weird words, but that’s what came out.
 I often metabolize big feelings by walking.
-Sam generally declines my invitations to walk, but this time we were in the same mental place.
-“Yeah,” he agreed, and we pulled on our jackets and shoes — conveniently heaped in a pile on the bench by the front door — and headed out.
-We had no idea where we were going.
+Sam usually declines my invitations to walk, but for once we were in the same mental place.
+“Yeah,” he agreed, and we pulled on our jackets and shoes — conveniently heaped in a pile on the bench by the front door.
+We headed out with no idea where we were going.

 As I approached the end of the front path I remembered the spiced lattes at our favorite neighborhood cafe.
 “My treat,” I screamed, no longer able to contain myself.

-Explosive maternal jubilation is easier to take when it comes with free coffee.
+Explosive maternal jubilation is easier to deal with when it comes with free coffee.

-Rael and I celebrated with Sam over dinner at Gado Gado (magnificent food, covered + heated outdoor tables).
-Sam sketched an outline of his post-graduation plan while we scraped the last of the curry from our plates.
-He didn’t offer much detail nor did he ask for much advice.
+Rael and I celebrated with Sam over a delicious Indonesian dinner.
+As we scraped the last of the curry from our plates, Sam sketched an outline of his post-graduation plan.
+He didn’t offer much detail nor did he ask for advice.

 Sam’s a private person.
 When he left for college four and a half years earlier, he drew strong boundaries around his personal and internal lives.
 Every step toward adult independence required a step away from his well-meaning-but-opinionated parents.
 We were no longer entitled to 24-7 access to his life, and he let us know it.

-Rael understood, but I felt rejected, like something rightfully mine had been taken from me.
+Rael understood, but I felt rejected, like something rightfully mine had been taken away.
 My involvement was his over-involvement.
-It took a long time to understand (and longer still to accept) that my expressions of interest came across as prying.
-And that my offers of advice overwhelmed his internal navigation system and, at times, undermined it.
+It took a long time to understand (and longer still to accept) that my interest came across as prying.
+My advice overwhelmed his internal navigation system and, at times, undermined it.

-It took years, but eventually I got it and adjusted.
+It took years, but eventually I adjusted.
 Sam loosened his grip on the line because I finally learned to stop crossing it.
 What used to feel like enforced distance came to feel like loving space.
 These days, we ask each other for advice.

 Over dessert, Rael and I answered some practical questions about rent and health insurance and used cars.
 The conversation was relaxed and full of laughter and gratitude and mutual respect.
 The crunchy, sugared fritters and coconut dipping sauce made Sam’s eyes roll.
 My gorgeous, intelligent, generous, hilarious son!
 Look at this man!
 I took mental snapshots, willing myself to remember everything about that moment.

 He headed back to Minnesota a few days later.
-He’ll settle in, look for jobs, reconnect with friends and colleagues, begin constructing his post-college life.
+He’ll settle in, look for jobs, reconnect with friends, begin constructing his post-college life.

 Saying goodbye at the airport was the hardest it’s ever been.